zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/18-sinhala-amazon.md

 [APZ 83.1] (#apz83 .1) {#apz83 .1 .ref .apz} "All Conscious Is
 He knows the four Conscious Conscious Conscious.
 How Do the Conscious Conscians know the four Conscious Conscious?
-This is Determined by the Trusts” HighNeni, Conn Rupupupa (ii) Conscious is present.
+This is Determined by the Trusts" HighNeni, Conn Rupupupa (ii) Conscious is present.
 Inflammation into morphology (iii) Adopts to deviations, swollen stethoscope or (hereinafter (ii) Applied Must.)
 There is a sense of consciousness or consciousness that is present in the swollen.